chartjs/Chart.js/docs/docs/general/locale.md

   4. (optionally) one or more variant codes, and
   5. (optionally) one or more extension sequences,

 with all present components separated by hyphens.

 By default the chart is using the default locale of the platform which is running on.

 ## Configuration Options
+The locale configuration can be adjusted in the `options` namespace (root of options object)

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------